Trackunit/developer-hub/api-docs/pagination.md

 }
 ```

-① Cursor pointing to the previous page
+① Cursor pointing to the first element in the content
-② Cursor pointing to the next page
+② Cursor pointing to the last element in the content
-③ Maximum number of elements in the page
+③ Maximum number of content elements returned
-④ A list of resources in the page, each one represented as a JSON object
+④ A list of resources returned, each one represented as a JSON object

 ## Requesting cursor-based paginated result